andrew/ultimate-awesome/README.md

 - [awesome-video-segmentation](https://github.com/rkyuca/awesome-video-segmentation) - Awesome Video Segmentation: Recent progress in video segmentation.
 - [awesome-coding](https://github.com/rubickecho/awesome-coding) - 平时学习、工作中收集整理的文章、文档、网站等等，希望对你们有帮助.
 - [awesome-web-dev](https://github.com/sajmoni/awesome-web-dev) - A list of awesome tools, libraries and apps for web developers.
+- [awesome-cosmwasm](https://github.com/securityDAO/awesome-cosmwasm) - A curated list of awesome CW contracts, tools, libraries and more.
 - [awesome-crypto-whitepapers](https://github.com/senthilnayagam/awesome-crypto-whitepapers) - A curated list of crypto whitepapers.
+- [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
+Some of the linked repositories are private, so please contact me if there is interest in this data.
 - [awesome-font-collection](https://github.com/sewera/awesome-font-collection) - A curated list of fonts that are, in my opinion, the best in their class.
+- [awesome-rm-omics](https://github.com/smdabdoub/awesome-rm-omics) - List of software packages for repeated measures analysis in -omics data.
 - [awesome-creators](https://github.com/Splarkszter/awesome-creators) - A list of Content Creators mainly focused on Education.
 Most of these being independent and of high quality.
 - [awesome-web](https://github.com/StarHosea/awesome-web) - Awesome web library and projects。收集优秀的 Web 开发框架，工具.
 - [awesome-management-of-ai](https://github.com/suchow/awesome-management-of-ai) - A curated list of resources on the management of AI.